 Pure Ceylon tea produced in Sri Lanka carries the Lion Logo on its packages.
 This Lion Logo signifies the purity and originality of Ceylon tea.
 The governing body of Sri Lanka, Sri Lanka Tea Board closely monitors the use of lion logo.
 The tea board follows strict inspection procedures.
 The tea that passes that is also allowed to use the slogan ‘Pure Ceylon Tea — Packed in Sri Lanka’.
 The name and logo are considered a sign of quality all over the world.

-What does Ceylon Tea taste like?
+What does Ceylon tea taste like?

-There are a lot of variations in the flavors of Ceylon tea based on the location and elevation of the plantation.
+There are a lot of variations in the flavours of Ceylon tea based on the location and elevation of the plantation.
 Even though Sri Lanka is a small island, it has some variations in altitudes.

 Along with the elevation, the climate, sunlight, rainfall and plant varieties also result in a difference in taste.
 Sri Lanka is famous for the number of different forms of tea that can be cultivated from a single region.

 A traditional cup of Ceylon tea, however, tastes full, bold and brisk and has a significant quantity of tannins.
 It also has a bit of a citrus taste.
-The slight tangy taste sets it apart from rest of tea in the market.
+The slight tangy taste sets it apart from the rest of the tea in the market.

-What are the benefits of Ceylon Tea?
+What are the benefits of Ceylon tea?

 The Ceylon tea is well known for its high polyphenolic content.
-It is owing to these polyphenolic content that Ceylon tea has huge range of benefits.
+It is owing to these polyphenolic content that Ceylon tea has a huge range of benefits.
 There are other useful compounds in Ceylon tea like flavonoids and anti-oxidants.
-This makes it useful for wide variety of ailments.
+This makes it useful for a wide variety of ailments.

 1. Helps in weight loss

 Ceylon tea has the ability to stimulate the metabolism which helps in losing weight.
 When the metabolism is speeded up, the body burns fat faster.
-Hence, by having Ceylon tea is the morning, you can kick start your body system in a manner that your calorie burning efforts have better results.
+Hence, by having Ceylon tea is the morning, you can kick start your body system in a manner that your calorie-burning efforts have better results.

 2. Boosts immune system

 A strong immune system is a must for a healthy body and Ceylon tea helps in accomplishing that.
-Ceylon tea strengthens the immune system by reducing the response time of body in fighting with disease-causing pathogens.
+Ceylon tea strengthens the immune system by reducing the response time of the body in fighting with disease-causing pathogens.
 Also, the antioxidants in tea interact with free radicals and reduce oxidative stress in the body.
 This allows the immune system to focus on fighting infections.

 3. Protects the heart

 Potassium present in Ceylon tea acts as a vasodilator and is crucial to heart health.
 It regulates the blood pressure by relaxing the tension in blood vessels and arteries.
-The regulated blood pressure is important to ensure that there is no strain on the heart.
+Regulated blood pressure is important to ensure that there is no strain on the heart.
 Ceylon tea can, therefore, help in promoting long-term heart of the cardiovascular system.

 4. Increases the energy

-Caffeine, an important component of Ceylon tea helps in providing an energy boost and enhance the cognitive abilities.
+Caffeine, an important component of Ceylon tea helps in providing an energy boost and enhance cognitive abilities.
 However, pregnant women and people with anxiety problems should prevent caffeine.

 5. Promotes skin health

-Collagen in the skin helps in promoting good skin health by ensuring skin elasticity.
+Collagen present in the skin helps in promoting good skin health by ensuring skin elasticity.
 Collagen, therefore, helps in reducing wrinkles and keeps the radiant.
 Ceylon tea reduces the collagen loss in the skin by reducing oxidative stress in the surrounding cells.
-By reducing the loss of collagen, premature aging can be prevented.
+By reducing the loss of collagen, premature ageing can be prevented.
 Also, the appearance of blemishes and other skin diseases can be prevented.